Protect little ears with the best volume-limiting headphones for kids

 - High cost

-Noise-limiting, with a fold-flat design and travel case, these are perfect for older kids to take on planes.

-Best for Cute Design: iClever Kids Cat Ear Headphones
+Best for cute design: iClever Kids Cat Ear Headphones

 Available in a range of pastel shades, these sweet headphones boast silicone cat ears — the kind of touch a younger child reluctant to wear headphones could be persuaded by.
 With safe volume limits, there is the option to set the decibels to 85, or if you're somewhere with a lot of ambient sounds, this can be increased to 94 to combat it.
-Be careful when using this though, since there's no child lock to prevent your young kid from going that loud on their own.
+Be careful when using this, though, since there's no child lock to prevent your young kid from going that loud on their own.

-The cushioned ear pads promise no clamp-like pressure and actually swivel so there's room to compensate for wiggly wearers.
-The built-in microphone allows for hands-free calling and the cord is designed to stay tangle-free.
+The cushioned ear pads promise no clamp-like pressure and swivel, so there's room to compensate for wiggly wearers.
+The built-in microphone allows for hands-free calling, and the cord is designed to stay tangle-free.

 Pros: